SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

-# Description
+# Goal

-The goal of this repository is to increase the boostrap time spent on projects which uses **React + UI5 WebComponents React**.
+To deacrease the boostrap time spent on projects which uses **React + UI5 WebComponents React**.

 # Wanna Help?